Ira: Efficient Transaction Replay for Distributed Systems: -L: Latency-Optimal Algorithm

 \parhead{Pipelined Execution} The backup operates in two phases: \begin{itemize}[nosep] \item \emph{Phase~1 (warm-up):} Parallel prefetch of approximately $3{,}000$ blocks into an $8$ GB in-memory buffer, using a thread pool for initial catch-up. \item \emph{Phase~2 (steady-state):} A dedicated prefetcher thread reads hints and prefetches state in sorted batches, feeding populated caches to the executor through a bounded channel.
 The executor processes blocks sequentially, consuming prefetched state from the channel.
 The batch size is tuned so that the next batch completes before the executor finishes the current one, hiding prefetch latency behind execution. \end{itemize}

-This pipelining ensures that the backup's wall-clock time is bounded by $\max(\text{prefetch}, \text{execution})$ rather than their sum. \Cref{sec:reth arch} provides implementation details of the threading model and channel sizing.
+This pipelining ensures that the backup's wall-clock time is bounded by $\max(\text{prefetch}, \text{execution})$ rather than their sum. \iffullversion\Cref{sec:reth arch} provides implementation details of the threading model and channel sizing.\fi

 \parhead{Memory Discipline} Each block's cache is discarded after execution and there is no cross-block cache.
 Since hints provide complete coverage for each block, retaining state across blocks is unnecessary.
 This bounds memory usage to a single block's working set and avoids the complexity of LRU eviction.
-As a safety invariant, the cache is backed by a fallback database that panics on any miss: if execution attempts to read a key not provided by the hint, the system halts immediately rather than silently reading from disk.
-This guarantees that all timing measurements reflect pure cache-hit execution and that any gap in hint coverage is detected at runtime.

 \Cref{alg:ira-backup} summarizes the backup replay procedure.
 The backup decompresses the hint, sorts all keys for sequential access (Phase~1), prefetches state via forward cursor traversal (Phase~2), and executes all transactions from the fully populated cache (Phase~3).